VictorGTdaCruz/pokedex/README.md

 # Next Steps / Improvements
 - Persintence (Room)
 - Would be nice to have a logger (Timber)
 - Thought about making a domain endpoint myself (like in Firebase or Apiary) to check for Pokémon type colors and icons, since I didn't find this in the PokéApi.
-I implemented these data directly in the app using the `PokemonTypeEnum.kt` class as a faster solution.
-The app is going to be outdated if a new Pokémon type is created, so implementing a remote solution is a easy way to avoid this problem.
+I implemented them directly in the app using the `PokemonTypeEnum.kt` class as a faster solution.
+The app is going to be outdated if a new Pokémon type is created, so implementing a remote solution is an easy way to avoid this problem in the future.

 # Screenshots